2011-03-15Getting an SQL Server Execution Plan

-SQL Server has multiple ways to get execution plans.
+With SQL Server, there are several ways to fetch an execution plan.
 The two most important methods are:

-The graphical representation of SQL Server execution plans is easily accessible in the Management Studio but is hard to share.
-Especially because detailed information for the individual operations is only visible when the mouse is over the particular operation ("hover").
+The graphical representation of SQL Server execution plans is easily accessible in the Management Studio but is hard to share because the predicate information is only visible when the mouse is moved over the particular operation (“hover”).

-The table wise execution plan is hard to read but easy to copy.
-The table includes all the information in show shot.
+The tabular execution plan is hard to read but easy to copy because it shows all relevant information at once.

 Graphically

-The graphical explain plan is generated with one of the two buttons shown in Figure A.2.
+The graphical explain plan is generated with one of the two buttons highlighted below.

 The left button explains the highlighted statement directly.
 The right will capture the plan the next time a SQL statement is executed.

-The graphical representation is easy to read with a little bit practice.
-It is, however, only showing the most fundamental information: the operations and the table or index they act upon.
+The graphical representation is easy to read with a little bit of practice.
+Nonetheless, it only shows the most fundamental information: the operations and the table or index they act upon.

-The Management Studio shows more information when the mouse is moved over an operation (mouseover/hover).
-That makes it hard to share an execution plan with all its details.
+The Management Studio shows more information when moving the mouse over an operation (mouseover/hover).
+This makes it hard to share an execution plan with all its details.

 Tabular

-The tabular representation of an SQL Server execution plan is collected by profiling statement execution.
+The tabular representation of an SQL Server execution plan is fetched by profiling the execution of a statement.
 The following command enables it:

 SET STATISTICS PROFILE ON